 At Oxford various workshops in academic divisions and/or departments, as well as some longer, centrally-run programmes, provide preparation for teaching in different settings, including tutorials.
 See Teaching development programmes for information about what's available.
 All workshops and programmes give opportunities to hear from experienced tutors, discuss your experiences so far and address your questions or concerns about teaching.
 Together, colleagues in subject areas and the Learning Institute aim to provide something for all levels of experience, from graduate students teaching a few hours in their specialisms, to university lecturers with full teaching and research loads.

-The Learning Institute can also sometimes provide a seminar tailored for individual department, faculty or college needs, if there are enough participants.
+The Learning Institute can also sometimes provide a seminar tailored for individual department, faculty or college needs, if there are enough participants (see Bespoke Workshops).
 We design sessions addressing practical questions to do with Oxford's teaching settings (including tutorials), identifying common problems and finding ways of solving them, and developing the skills you need to become a more effective teacher.

 If you are a new tutor, do talk with your mentor and other academics in your particular discipline and College to gain a more detailed understanding of how tutorials are organised in your context.
 If your mentor doesn’t teach in exactly the same area as you do, ask him or her to refer you to a colleague who does.
 In practice, each tutor develops and gradually refines and improves his or her own approach, learning from discussion with mentors and colleagues throughout the process.